 Students are encouraged and may be required to see teachers for tutoring schedules, including mandatory tutoring after school or on Saturday.
-Any contact with teachers concerning the tutoring or student's progress must be made by the parent.

 Private tutoring is the responsibility of the parent.
 Teachers are not permitted to privately tutor their students for pay.